Japan Air Lines Flight 123: 6:34–6:48 p.m.: Limited control

-6:48–6:55p.m.
+6:48–6:55 p.m.: Final loss of control

 As the aircraft continued west, it descended below 7000 ft and was getting dangerously close to the mountains.
-The lower altitude and thicker air caused the cabin altitude alert to momentarily turn itself off at this time, before resuming for the rest of the flight.
-The captain briefly ordered maximum engine power to attempt to get the aircraft to climb to avoid the mountains, and engine power was added abruptly at 6:48 p.m., before being reduced back to near idle, then at 6:49 p.m., it was ordered raised again.
+Because of the thicker air at lower altitude, the cabin altitude alert momentarily turned off at this time, before resuming for the rest of the flight.
+The captain briefly ordered maximum engine power to attempt to get the aircraft to climb to avoid the mountains, and engine power was added abruptly at 6:48 p.m., before being reduced back to near idle; then at 6:49 p.m., it was ordered raised again.
 This greatly excited the phugoid motion, and the aircraft pitched up, before pitching back down after power was reduced.
-When power was added again, the aircraft rapidly pitched up to 40° at 6:49:30 p.m., briefly stalling at 9000 ft.
-The captain immediately ordered maximum power at 6:49:40 p.m. as the stick shaker sounded ("Ah, no good...
-Stall.
-Max power.
-Max power.
-Max power.").
+When power was added again, the aircraft rapidly pitched up to 40°, and the airspeed dropped down to 108 kn at 6:49:30 p.m., briefly stalling at 9000 ft.
+The captain immediately ordered maximum power at 6:49:40 p.m. as the stick shaker sounded.
 The aircraft's airspeed increased as it was brought into an unsteady climb.
-Possibly as a measure to prevent a recurrence of stalling, due to the lowered airspeed caused by the drag of the landing gear, the crew quickly discussed lowering the flaps.
-Without hydraulics, the captain expressed that this would not work, but the flight engineer pointed out this could be done via an alternate electrical system.
-At 6:51p.m., the captain lowered the flaps 5 units as an additional attempt to exert control over the stricken jet.
-During the period from 6:49:03 – 6:52:11 p.m., Japan Air Tokyo attempted to call the aircraft via the selective-calling radio system.
-During the entire 3-minute period, the SELCAL alarm continued to ring according to the CVR recordings, the pilots most likely ignored it due to the difficulty they were experiencing at the time.
+Possibly in order to prevent another stall, at 6:51 p.m., the captain lowered the flaps to 5 units—due to the lack of hydraulics, using an alternate electrical system—in an additional attempt to exert control over the stricken jet.
+It took 3 minutes and 10 seconds for the trailing edge flaps to reach 5 units.
+The leading edge flaps except for the left and right outer groups were also extended and the extension was completed at 6:52:39 p.m.
+From 6:49:03 to 6:52:11 p.m., Japan Air Tokyo attempted to call the aircraft again via the SELCAL radio system.
+During the entire period, the SELCAL alarm continued to ring, to which the pilots did not react.